-- Specific areas of employment, where specialist agencies may have a long established expertise and regular clients, e.g. pharmaceutical sales and clinical trials or translation and interpreting.
+- Specific areas of employment.
+Specialist agencies may have a long established expertise and regular clients.
+E.g. pharmaceutical sales and clinical trials or translation and interpreting.

 - More experienced candidates looking for senior roles.
-In those cases the terms ‘recruitment agent’, ‘executive search’ and ‘head-hunter’ may be used interchangeably.
+In those cases the terms ‘recruitment agent’, ‘executive search’ and ‘head-hunter’ may be interchangeably used.

 - Temporary work.
-In particular, if a company has lots of vacancies in one region needing a steady flow of employees, they may put all their recruitment through recruitment intermediaries.
-An employer may use one or several intermediaries and if you approach an employer directly/speculatively it’s always worth asking if they use recruitment intermediaries and if so, which ones.
+If a company has lots of vacancies in one region needing a steady flow of employees, they may put all their recruitment through recruitment intermediaries.
+An employer may use one or several intermediaries.
+If you approach an employer directly/speculatively it’s always worth asking if they use recruitment intermediaries and if so, which ones.

 - Immediate vacancies, that is; opportunities to start straight away.
-If you are a graduate rather than a student applying in your final or postgraduate year then you should probably consider registering with recruitment intermediaries, as part of your job seeking strategy.
+If you are a graduate rather than a student applying in your final or postgraduate year then you should consider registering with recruitment intermediaries as part of your job seeking strategy.